Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 Connection to 10.33.0.166 closed.
 ```

-## Factory reset (to initial Braiins OS version)
+## Reset to initial Braiins OS version

-Factory reset is as simple as uninstalling the the current firmware package:
+Uninstall the the current firmware package to downgrade your firmware to the version which was initially installed when replacing the stock firmware.

 ```bash
 $ opkg remove firmware
 ```

-This effectively downgrades your firmware to the version which was initially installed when replacing the stock firmware.

 ## Recovery Mode